Mist3r-R/MGraph/README.md

 Can be easily extended with new graph structures by implementing several basic interfaces.

 The library consists of two parts: MGraph and MGraphLayout.
-Now there is only the first part as the second need a little refactoring.
+Now there is only the first part as the second needs a little refactoring.